Trizahmukung/alx-system_engineering-devops/0x00-shell_basics/README.md

-# Shell
+# Shell basics
-Covers the basics of the Linux shell
+Introduces the basics of shell